Steele dossier: Briefings of Obama and Trump

 On January 5, 2017, the chiefs of four U.S. intelligence agencies briefed President Barack Obama and Vice President Joe Biden about the Russian interference in the election and the existence of the dossier and its allegations.

 On the afternoon of January 6, 2017, President-elect Trump and his transition team received a similar briefing in Trump Tower.
 All four of the top intelligence chiefs met with Trump and his transition team.
 They were Director of National Intelligence James Clapper, FBI Director James Comey, CIA Director John Brennan, and NSA Director Admiral Mike Rogers.
 They informed Trump of the Russian election interference, and Comey told them of "a piece of Steele's reporting that indicated Russia had files of derogatory information on both Clinton and the President-elect".
 Trump later testified under oath "that he was first made aware of the existence of the Dossier by then FBI Director James Comey on 6 January 2018[sic], at a meeting that took place during the transition period following his election".
+Michael Cohen wrote that he first learned of the dossier on the day it was published by BuzzFeed.

 Then, according to a pre-arranged plan, Brennan, Clapper, and Rogers left, and Comey then asked to speak with Trump alone.
 Comey then informed Trump of the dossier and its allegations about salacious tapes held by the Russians.
 Comey later reported he was very nervous.
 The previous day, the secretary of the Department of Homeland Security told Comey to "be very careful", "choose your words carefully", and then "get outta there".
-Trump became very defensive, and Comey described the meeting as "really weird".
-Trump later expressed that he felt James Comey was trying to blackmail him at the meeting in Trump Tower, held two weeks before the inauguration.
+Comey described the meeting as "really weird".
+Trump later said that Comey was trying to blackmail him.
 In April 2018, Comey said he did not inform Trump the dossier was partly funded by Democrats because that "wasn't necessary for my goal, which was to alert him that we had this information".